kriminals/random-seats/README.md

-#Welcome to Random Desk Sitting
+## Welcome to Random Desk Sitting
 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).

 To get started, type the number of your class students in the box.
 Now you can place your students randomly, based on their catalogue number.

-Find a working [demo] (http://random-seats.azurewebsites.net/).
+Find [here](http://random-seats.azurewebsites.net/) a working demo deployed on Azure.